joer456/GC-2-N64/README.rst

 Method
 ======
-Here's the technical info on how all this works

 Hardware Setup
 --------------
 The gamecube connection has 6 wires: 2 ground, a 3.3V rail, a 5V rail for rumble, a data line, and an unused line.
 The data line goes into digital I/O 2.
-The rest go in their obvious places.

 The N64 has 3 wires: 3.3V power supply, data, and ground.
-I don't use the power, the arduino needs to be powered externally anyways and provides its own 3.3V supply.
+If you want rumble to work, you will need to supply power to the arduino, if not, this can run on 3.3v driect from the N64.
 The data plugs into digital I/O 8 and ground goes to ground.

 Pull-up Resistor
 ----------------